 When would it be okay to book in at Toronto Bodyworks for a lymph drainage session?

-If you have a minor to moderate injury (such as a sprained ankle) that is going to heal on it’s own without surgery or other major intervention then we can help with a local lymph drainage treatment.
+If you have a minor to moderate injury (such as a sprained ankle) that is going to heal on it’s own without surgery or other major intervention then we have some therapists who can help with a local lymph drainage treatment.

 Perhaps you are looking for a general sweep to flush your system.
-Maybe you feel your fluids are not moving optimally, you are recovering from a nasty cold or just feeling plain sluggish.
+Maybe you feel your fluids are not moving optimally, you are fatigued after recovering from a nasty cold or just feeling plain sluggish.
 In that case try the general flush lymph drainage session with us.

 No matter where you choose to go, once the flow of lymph fluid in your body has been disrupted you need proper care by someone who understands how to work with the watershed routes in your body to ensure proper fluid direction facilitation.
 If the disruption has been greatly impacted you may need someone with more advanced training who understands how to work around the body’s watersheds to ensure proper drainage.

-Here are three places in the Toronto area you could consider (these are not endorsements, just options).
-There are more places and individual therapists you can search out as well.
-Call and speak with any place you are considering to work with.
-Ask lots of questions to determine which one would be best for you:
+Here are three other places in the Toronto area you could consider (these are not endorsements, just options).
+There are more places and individual therapists you can search out as well:

 The Body Mind Clinic

-If you decide that Toronto Bodyworks would be suitable for your lymph drainage needs be sure to disclose your preference for which type of lymph drainage and if appropriate why you prefer this style at the time of booking so that we can match you with a suitable therapist.
+If you decide that Toronto Bodyworks would be suitable for your lymph drainage needs be sure to disclose your preference for which type of lymph drainage you are considering and if appropriate why you prefer this style at the time of booking so that we can match you with a suitable therapist.